top of page

 Wedding Choreography

-Sure, most weddings involve attendees boogying down on the dance floor.
-There’s hardly a better way to celebrate a new union.
-But many weddings also include special, traditional dances that spotlight honored guests.
+While most weddings involve attendees boogying down on the dance floor, many weddings also include special, traditional dances that spotlight honored guests.

-There's the first dance, where the couple takes their first spin on the dance floor.
+There's the first dance, where newlyweds take their first spin on the dance floor as a couple.
 Whether you simply want to feel more confident in your coordination as a couple or you want to bust out some serious moves, it’s a good idea to consider dance lessons before your wedding day so you don’t end up with four left feet in your debut as a duo.

-Plus, not only are you practicing this special moment for your wedding by taking lessons, but this dance adventure is something you can enjoy throughout your lives together.
-You’ll always have a little something to show off as a couple at future events.
+Remember, you are not only taking lessons for this special moment at your wedding, you are also undertaking an adventure that you can enjoy throughout your lives.
+You’ll always have a little something special to show off as a couple at future events.

 Many couples want to perform a unique routine designed by a professional.
-While it’s obvious that everybody has a different learning curve, we always recommend starting early since things can get crazy as the weddings get closer, We also want people to feel confident and comfortable performing which comes with practice.
+While everybody has a different learning curve, we always recommend starting early since things can get crazy as the wedding day approaches.
+We also want people to feel confident and comfortable performing in front of an audience and this is something that requires practice.
 We recommend starting 2-3 months before the big day.

 Some tips before we get to work: